infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### Passing Props
+### Passing props
-Use camelCase for prop names and double quotes for JSX attribute values if you are passing them as a *string*.
+Use camelCase for prop names, and double quotes for JSX attribute values if you are passing them as a *string*.

 ``` jsx
 export class ComponentName extends React.Component {